FRRouting/frr/doc/user/pimv6.rst

    Set the MLD version used on this interface.
 The default value is 2.

+.. clicmd:: ipv6 mld max-groups (0-4294967295)

+   Set the maximum number of MLD groups that the can be joined on an interface.

+.. clicmd:: ipv6 mld max-sources (0-4294967295)

+   Set the maximum number of MLD sources to learn per group.

 .. clicmd:: ipv6 multicast boundary oil WORD

    Set a PIMv6 multicast boundary, based upon the WORD prefix-list.
 If a PIMv6